moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

   <img src="process.png">
 </p>

-The first step while comparing entities is to take the unmatched root entities of a model.
-This means to take in the base model and the target model, all entities that have no unmatched parent (In the first iteration of this process, it means to take the root entities of the models).
+The first step in comparing entities is to take the unmatched root entities of a model.
+This means selecting, from both the base model and the target model, all entities that have no unmatched parent.
+In the first iteration, this means taking the root entities of both models.

-Once we have those entities, we will iterate over all the top entities from the base model, and try to find identical entities in the top entities from the target model.
-The process to do this will be explained in the section [Comparison logic](#comparison-logic).
-When we find an identical entity, we produce a `FamixUnchangedChange` for the entity.
+Once we have these entities, we iterate over all the top entities from the base model and attempt to find identical entities among the top entities from the target model.
+The process for doing this is explained in the [Comparison logic](#comparison-logic) section.
+When we find an identical entity, we produce a `FamixUnchangedChange` for it.

-This step can have two outcome possible:
+This step can have two possible outcomes:
-- We found some matches.
-In that case we restart this step with the new unmatched top entities from both models.
+- If we find matches, we restart this step with the new unmatched top entities from both models.
-- We did not find any match, then we proceed to the second step.
+- If we do not find any matches, we proceed to the second step.

-During the second step, we will look for renamed entities among the top unmatched entities.
-Once again two outcomes are possible:
+In the second step, we look for renamed entities among the top unmatched entities.
+Again, two outcomes are possible:
-- We found some matches.
-In that case we restart at step 1 with the new unmatched top entities from both models and look again for identical entities.
+- If we find matches, we return to step 1 with the new unmatched top entities and search for identical entities again.
-- We did not find any match, then we proceed to the third step.
+- If we do not find any matches, we proceed to the third step.

-During the third step, we will look for moved entities among the top unmatched entities.
-Once again two outcomes are possible:
+In the third step, we look for moved entities among the top unmatched entities.
+Again, two outcomes are possible:
-- We found some matches.
-In that case we restart at step 1 with the new unmatched top entities from both models and look again for identical entities.
+- If we find matches, we return to step 1 with the new unmatched top entities and search for identical entities again.
-- We did not find any match, then we proceed to the fourth step.
+- If we do not find any matches, we proceed to the fourth step.

-If we cannot find any entity that are identical, renamed or moved among the top level entities, we look for entities that might have moved among all entities of the target model because it is possible that an entity moved deeper into the hierarchy.
-If we found some we can retry the whole process on the remaining top entities.
-Else we can finalize the analysis.
+If we cannot find any identical, renamed, or moved entities among the top-level entities, we check whether any entities may have moved deeper within the hierarchy of the target model.
+If we find any, we retry the entire process on the remaining top entities.
+Otherwise, we finalize the analysis.

-When we cannot find any more matching entities, we can consider that the remaining entities from the source model are removed entities, and the remaining entities from the target model are added entities.
+Once we can no longer find matching entities, we consider the remaining entities from the source model as removed and the remaining entities from the target model as added.

 ### Comparison logic

-In order to find if some entities are identical, renamed or moved we need to compare them.
-In order to make those comparisons effective for all languages and to manage the different kind of entities, we need to customize those comparisons depending on the Famix traits they are using.
-For example FamixTNamedEntity need to take into account the name of an entity in order to compare them.
-When an entity is identical or moved, the name needs to be the same and for renamed entities, the name needs to be different.
+To determine whether entities are identical, renamed, or moved, we need to compare them.
+Since these comparisons must be effective across all languages and handle different types of entities, we customize them based on the Famix traits they use.
+For example, `FamixTNamedEntity` must consider the entity's name when comparing.
+If an entity is identical or moved, the name must be the same; for renamed entities, the name must be different.

-We are managing this using a pragma called `#famixDiff:priority:`.
-If we wish for a property to be compared between two entities, we can implement a method taking two parameters:
+We manage this using a pragma called `#famixDiff:priority:`.
+If we want a property to be compared between two entities, we implement a method that takes two parameters:
-- The entity to compare the receiver with
+- The entity to compare the receiver with.
-- The resolver that can be helpful sometimes (we will explain later why)
+- The resolver, which can be useful in some cases (explained later).

-This comparison method also needs to have the pragma `#famixDiff:priority:` and the first parameter will define when to use this comparison method.
-It should be a symbol that can be `#identity`, `#rename` or `#move`.
-The second parameter is just an integer used for optimization since some criteria are faster to compare (for example it's faster to compare the class of both entities compared to comparing their dependencies).
+This comparison method must include the `#famixDiff:priority:` pragma.
+The first parameter defines when to use this comparison method; it should be a symbol (`#identity`, `#rename`, or `#move`).
+The second parameter is an integer used for optimization since some criteria are faster to compare (e.g., comparing the class of two entities is faster than comparing their dependencies).

-Example
+Example:

 ```st
 FamixTNamedEntity>>compareNameWith: otherEntity resolver: aResolver